Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 ```
 it will not compile.
 As the compiler does not know natively what the rules are to multiply a number with whatever type `f` is, it will (verbosely) insult you saying the [`operator*()`](https://en.cppreference.com/w/cpp/language/operators) is not defined for the type `int` and an anonymous type (the lambda function).

+# Mathematical composition with quetzal::expressive

-You need a library to do tell the compiler what to do.
-This is where `quetzal::expressive` comes handy: it allows you add, substract, multiply, or compose mathematical expressions through a uniform interface.
+You need a library to tell the compiler what to do.
+This is where `quetzal::expressive` comes handy: it allows you to add, substract, multiply, or compose mathematical expressions by giving them a uniform interface.

+In the context of demographic models, `my_expression` in the example below could represent *e.g.* `r(x,t)` the growth rate at location `x` at time `t`.
+Being able to compose several smaller expressions into bigger expressions allows users to define `r` in one part on the program and compose it at a later time with *e.g.* `k(x,t)` the carrying capacity defined independently in a totally unrelated part of the program.

 **Input**